Information and resources for parents and caregivers of children with Down syndrome in New Zealand

 If you have a little one with Down syndrome, first of all, congratulations!

 Secondly, we'd love to hear from you.
-You can apply to become a member of UpsideDowns by emailing firstname.lastname@example.org or email@example.com and asking us for an application form.
+You can apply to become a member of UpsideDowns by emailing email@example.com or firstname.lastname@example.org and asking us for an application form, or simply download one by clicking the pink button below.
+Fill out this form and send it back to us, and you'll go on the waitlist.
+Currently, the average wait time is between 3 and 7 months.

 Once you are accepted as a member, UpsideDowns will subsidise the costs of your child's speech language therapy with any NZSTA-registered therapist in New Zealand from birth to age 18.
 You can choose from one of two subsidy options.